Introduction

 With the increasing prevalence of cyber threats, implementing robust security measures is essential.

-This protection helps safeguard the confidentiality, integrity, and availability of data, mitigating the risks associated with unauthorized access and preserving the privacy and security of individuals and organizations.
+By providing protection, these measures safeguard the secrecy, integrity, and availability of data.
+They effectively mitigate the risks linked to unauthorized access, ensuring the privacy and security of individuals and organizations are preserved.

 C. Prevents data breaches and other security incidents

-Cybersecurity measures are specifically designed to detect, deter, and mitigate potential threats and vulnerabilities that could lead to breaches or security incidents.
+Cyber security measures are specifically designed to detect, deter, and mitigate potential threats.
+Identify vulnerabilities that could lead to breaches or security incidents.

-By implementing robust security controls, such as firewalls, intrusion detection systems, and access controls, cybersecurity helps protect sensitive data from unauthorized access, manipulation, or theft.
+Robust security controls, such as firewalls, intrusion detection systems, and access controls, are implemented to protect sensitive data.
+They effectively prevent unauthorized access or theft in the realm of cyber security.

 It establishes barriers and safeguards that make it more difficult for attackers to exploit vulnerabilities and gain unauthorized entry to systems and networks.